department-of-veterans-affairs/vets-website/content/pages/index.md

 title: Home
 plainlanguage: 11-1-16 Ready for Beth review
 majorlinks:
+  - heading:
+    links:
     - url: /healthcare/
       title: Health Care Benefits
       description: Apply for and manage VA health care.
+    - url: /education/
+      title: Education Benefits
+      description: Apply for and manage benefits that help you pay for college and training programs.
+    - url: /employment/
+      title: Careers and Employment
+      description: Get help building your career skills and finding a job.
+majorlinks_col2:
+  - heading:
+    links:
     - url: /disability-benefits/
       title: Disability Benefits
       description: Apply for disability compensation and other benefits for conditions related to your military service.
-  - url: /education/
-    title: Education Benefits
-    description: Apply for and manage benefits that help you pay for college and training programs.
     - url: /burials-and-memorials/
       title: Burials and Memorials
       description: Get help planning a burial or memorial service, and find out how to get survivor and dependent benefits.
-  - url: /employment/
-    title: Careers and Employment
-    description: Get help building your career skills and finding a job.
 ---
 <div class="splash--home">
   <div class="home-tagline">Get the VA services that you’ve earned.</div>